AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     phase.addBoundaryValue("StaticParams",SPVars,Values)

-Additionally, we also provide methods to constrain changes in variables from the first to last variables to a specified value.
-This could for example be used to enforce a fixed duration for the phase.
+Additionally, you can also use the :code:`addDeltaVarEqualCon` method to constrain changes in variables from the :code:`"First"` to :code:`"Last"` phase regions to a specified value.
+This could for example be used to enforce a fixed duration for the phase, by supply the index for time (:code:`"6"` in this case).
+However, constraining the delta time is so common that we also provide the :code:`addDeltaTimeEqualCon` method to do just that.

 .. code-block:: python

+    # Constrain change in 0th state variable from first to last state to be = 1.0
     phase.addDeltaVarEqualCon(0,1.0)
     # This does the same as the following

     DeltaEqualCon= Args(2)[1]-Args(2)[0] -1.0
     phase.addEqualCon("FirstandLast",DeltaEqualCon,[0])

-    ## These do the same thing, constraining the elapsed time over the phase to be = 1.0
+    ## These do the same thing, constraining the elapsed time over the phase to be = 3.0
-    phase.addDeltaVarEqualCon(6,1.0)
+    phase.addDeltaVarEqualCon(6,3.0)
-    phase.addDeltaTimeEqualCon(1.0) #Time is special and has its on named method
+    phase.addDeltaTimeEqualCon(3.0) #Time is special and has its own named method

     # Both are equivalent to the following
-    DeltaEqualCon= Args(2)[1]-Args(2)[0] -1.0
+    DeltaEqualCon= Args(2)[1]-Args(2)[0] -3.0
     phase.addEqualCon("FirstandLast",DeltaEqualCon,[6])